nh-server/switch-guide/docs/extras/glossary.md

 - **90DNS**: DNS that blocks system updates on the Nintendo Switch.
 This can be enabled by following the guide [here](blocking_nintendo.md).
 - **[Atmosphere](https://github.com/Atmosphere-NX/Atmosphere)**: The CFW developed by the Atmosphere-NX organization on GitHub and the one used in this guide.
-- **autoRCM**: refers to an environment where the Switch boots into RCM automatically, without the need of a jig.
-Please see https://switchgui.de/switch-guide/extras/autorcm/ for more info.
+- **autoRCM**: This refers to an environment where the Switch boots into RCM automatically, without the need of a jig.
+Please see [this page](/autorcm.md) for more info.
 - **boot0 / boot1**: Two partitions of the Switch NAND that the console verifies in order to boot into the Switch OS.
 - **CFW**: Short for custom firmware.
 Custom firmware permits you to completely modify how your Switch works.
 - **Deja Vu**: An unreleased exploit chain for the Nintendo Switch.
 The completely unpatched version of this chain will grant access to TrustZone, which effectively means being able to enter CFW.
 The TrustZone part of this exploit was patched in firmware version 5.0.0 and up, but normal homebrew access can still be gained up to firmware version 6.0.1.